Hamzaoutdoors/Corona-Tracker__react-capstone/README.md

 # Corona Tracker

-- A SPA web application for checking and tracking COVID 19 around the world using React and Redux.
+- A SPA web application for checking and tracking daily information about COVID 19 in Europe using React and Redux.
 The webapp will have several pages :

-  - One page with a list of metrics that can be filtered by the country.
-This page is designed to be the homepage.
+  - Home page with a list of europe countries that can be filtered by the country.
-  - One page for the detail page for Czech Republic cities with number of infected.
+  - Detail page for more detail about the country by clicking on it with number of infected and deaths.
-- For this project we interacted with [Narrativa API](https://covid19tracking.narrativa.com/index_en.html)
+- For this project I interacted with [Narrativa API](https://covid19tracking.narrativa.com/index_en.html)

 ## More about the project :